• Skip to primary navigation

 The only exception I’d make is if you turned the bread into a meal prepped cold sandwich and needed to keep it safe before consuming.

-sliced ciabatta bread on cloth next to bowl of dip and fresh herbs
+sliced ciabatta bread next to small white bowl of dip and fresh herbs.

 5 from 1 vote